A team of researchers has developed the first LiDAR-based augmented reality head-up display for use in vehicles.

 Safety and detail

-This could be particularly useful when objects such as road signs are hidden by large trees or trucks, for example, allowing the driver to "see through" visual obstacles.
+This could be particularly useful when objects such as traffic signs are hidden by large trees or trucks, for example, allowing the driver to "see through" visual obstacles.

 How the holographic dashboard works

-"Head-up displays are incorporated into connected vehicles.
-They usually project information such as speed or fuel levels directly from the dashboard onto the windshield in front of the driver, to keep their eyes on the road," says lead author.
-Jana Skirnewsskaya, PhD candidate of the Cambridge Department of Engineering.
-"However, we wanted to go one step further by representing real objects in panoramic 3D projections."
+“Heads-up displays are being incorporated into connected vehicles.
+They usually project information such as speed or fuel levels directly from the dashboard onto the windshield in front of the driver, to keep his eyes on the road,” says the lead author Jana Skirnewsskaya, PhD candidate from the Cambridge Engineering Department.
+“However, we wanted to take it a step further by representing real objects in panoramic 3D projections.”

 The results are reported in Optics Express magazine.